 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XV.
 RECREATION a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-X

-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
-X

-The proposed project will not significantly increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facilities will occur or be accelerated, and the project will not require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment.
-The nearest park is the Figarden Loop Park which is 0.6 miles from the proposed development.
-In addition, Lawless Elementary School provides open space for recreational activities and is approximately 0.8 miles from the proposed project.
+X b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? Х of the facilities will occur or be accelerated, and the project will not require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment.
+The nearest park is the Melody Park which is 1,700 feet from the proposed development.
+In addition, Roger S. Oraze Elementary School provides open space for recreational activities and is approximately 4,900 feet from the proposed project.